 eliminating the dominant eye as an option the brain is forced to use the weaker eye strengthening its vision and muscle ultimately repairing the problem.

-Strabismus afflicts millions of people around the globe. in Many of these cases can be treated by simply following the treatment that is suggested by your eye doctor.
+Strabismus afflicts millions of people around the globe.
+Many of these cases can be treated by simply following the treatment that is suggested by your eye doctor.